in-the-keyhole/khs-react-router-demo/README.md

 React Router has been at the forefront of routing in the React ecosystem for as long as I can remember.
-If you're new to React, this is the way to go when you move beyond `return` based on `state` and start needing more options such as parameterized routing, nesting, and conditional rendering.
+If you're new to React, this is the way to go when you move `state` and start needing more options such as parameterized routing, nesting, and conditional rendering.
 If you have experience with React, this brings a powerful pattern to bear in that everything is a component.
 It takes the composablity of React and uses that to its benefit,